qq456cvb/KeypointNet/README.md

 Example scripts on reading and visualizing keypoints on both point clouds and triangle meshes are placed under **examples**.

 # Keypoint Detection Tasks
-Keypoint saliency and correspondence training and evaluation baselines for various backbones are placed under **tasks**.
-For more details, please refer to **tasks/README.md**.
+Keypoint saliency and correspondence training and evaluation baselines for various backbones are placed under **benchmark_scripts**.
+For more details, please refer to **benchmark_scripts/README.md**.

 # Data Splits
 train/val/test splits are placed under **splits**.
 Each line is formatted as `[class_id]-[model_id]`.